(excluding travel cost)

 Hear about the interactive learning environment and the highly international class profile of the MBA in International Healthcare Management.
 Four of our current candidates share insights on their current lecture experience and their personal reasons for choosing the programme.

 Module 3 Bangalore - The curriculum focuses on the key concepts and theories of strategic planning, marketing, and management.
 Skills acquired during this module include the strategic management tools required to solve complex leadership challenges.
-Group assignments during the module analyse the impact of trends in the external environment on the management and strategy of health care organisations (including Hospital, Pharma, Medtech, etc), and propose strategic actions to address these trends.
+Group assignments during the module analyse the impact of trends in the external environment on the management and strategy of health care organisations (including Hospitals, Pharma, Medtech, etc), and propose strategic actions to address these trends.

 Module 6 - Singapore.
 Focuses on process and value chain management, quality